-This is an unpublished interview with Robert Wyatt, perhaps best known for his cover of ‘Shipbuilding’ by Elvis Costello and being a member of Soft Machine.
-I spoke to Robert in 2007 about his album Comicopera.
-We had a fascinating and lovely chat.
+This is an unpublished interview with Robert Wyatt, perhaps best known for his cover of ‘Shipbuilding’ by Elvis Costello and as a member of Soft Machine.
+I spoke to Robert before the release of Comicopera in 2007.

 Robert Wyatt-Ellidge is one of the last true enigmas left in British music.
-In an age when generic conservatism is frighteningly rife and the onslaught of tacky celebrity culture has tarnished creativity, Wyatt is like a beacon of hope from a lost era, defiantly soldiering on and still releasing remarkable and unclassifiable solo records since 1970.
+In an era where generic conservatism is rife, Wyatt is a beacon from a lost era, defiantly soldiering on and continuing to release remarkable and unclassifiable solo records since 1970.